GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ### <a name="setup"></a> Deployment Procedure

-The deployment procedure covers the API and UI setup for Tag Engine v2.
-It has 12 required steps and 1 optional step.
+This procedure covers both the API and UI setups for Tag Engine v2.
+It has 13 required steps and 1 optional step. <br>

 1. Create (or designate) two service accounts:

 - A service account that runs the Tag Engine Cloud Run service, referred to below as `CLOUD_RUN_SA`.
-- A service account that performs the tagging in Data Catalog, and sourcing the contents of those tags from BigQuery, referred to below as `TAG_CREATOR_SA`.
+- A service account that performs the tagging in Data Catalog, and sourcing the contents of those tags from BigQuery, referred to below as `TAG_CREATOR_SA`. <br><br>

-2. Set six environment variables which will be used throughout the setup procedure:
+2. Set 6 environment variables which will be used throughout the setup procedure:

 ```
 export TAG_ENGINE_PROJECT="<PROJECT>"  # GCP project id for running the Tag Engine service